Downloading content for offline mode

 • How many people have fallen sick with Ebola?
 Where?

-• Where are the local health facilities and services?
-(Include traditional and community carers.)
+• Where are the local health facilities and services? (include traditional healers)

-• What are the community’s habits, practices and beliefs about caring for and feeding sick people?
+• What are the community’s habits, practices and beliefs about caring for sick people?
+Consider any differences in roles and responsibilities between women and men.

 • Do people in the community know about Ebola?

-• Do people in the community know how to protect themselves from Ebola?
+• Do people know how to protect themselves from Ebola?

-• Are people in the community taking social distancing seriously?
+• Are people in the community socially distancing?
 Why?
 Why not?